kanchanchy/Hotspot-Analysis-Taxitrip-Data/README.md

     Distance join query: Use ST_Within.
 Given a set of Points S1 and a set of Points S2 and a distance D in km, find all (s1, s2) pairs       such that s1 is within a distance D from s2 (i.e., s1 belongs to S1 and s2 belongs to S2).

+# 2. Part-2
-2. Part-2 performs hotzone analysis and hotspot analysis on New York taxi Trip data.
+It performs hotzone analysis and hotspot analysis on New York taxi Trip data.

 # Hot zone analysis